lanceman2/Quickstream_dev/README.md

 It's like UNIX streams but much faster.
 Modules in the stream, or pipe-line, may be separate processes, or threads in the same process.
-The stream can be a general directed graph without cycles.
+The stream can be any general directed graph without cycles.

 It's faster because the data flowing between the modules is passed through shared memory and not a kernel buffer, as in UNIX file streams.
 In a UNIX